Skip to Content

 The easiest place to catch a stunning sunrise in Banff is at Vermillion Lakes.
 Two Jack Lake is another alternative, just 10 minutes from the Banff townsite.
 In Canmore, the iconic Three Sisters mountains are bound to impress.

-Be a kid again, while tubing at Mt Norquay or Lake Louise Ski Resort.
+Enjoy the thrill of being a kid again, while tubing at Mt Norquay or Lake Louise Ski Resort.
 Ok, you won’t actually be a kid again but you will feel like one!
-This is a great family friendly activity in Banff in winter.
+Banff snow tubing is a great family friendly activity in Banff in winter.

 Mt Norquay has the largest tube park in Alberta with 8 lanes and a kids play area for little ones who aren’t big enough for tubing.
 If you hold a Lake Louise season pass, you can tube for free at the Lake Louise Ski Resort.